How to integrate PHP with GA4 using Google Tag Manager?

 To test the implementation or to check whether you have done the whole process correctly, go to Google Analytics (analytics.google.com) and open your property.
 On the home page or dashboard, you can see the real-time results.
 Allow some users to visit your website and check the results or user activities in real-time monitoring on GA4.

 Congratulations!
-You have successfully completed the integration process of PHP with GA4 using Google Tag Manager.
+You have completed the integration process of PHP with GA4 using Google Tag Manager.
 Here you go; we can see the results.

 Conclusion